dgilbertsei/media_acquiadam/README.md

 ### Acquia DAM Usage Report
 For a usage report, enable the media_acquiadam_report module.
 This report provides a count of media referenced by other entities (nodes, blocks, etc.) as well as links back to the Acquia DAM asset source.

 The usage report can be accessed beneath the Media tab at /admin/content/media or directly via /acquiadam/asset/report.

 This module depends on the entity_usage module for it's media use count and references.
 For configuration options, refer to the entity_usage documentation: https://www.drupal.org/docs/8/modules/entity-usage.

 - NOTE: Usage count currently includes revisions.
 A node, with versioning enabled and a media item attached to it, will display a use count for each revision that references the media item.
 Track the discussion and improvements to this behavior here: https://www.drupal.org/project/entity_usage/issues/2952210

 Project page: http://drupal.org/project/media_acquiadam

+## TODO Items
+@todo: Wildcat.
+Remove the lightning_acquiadam submodule.